-My art practice is deeply connected to my background in the performing arts and my passion for the thrill of the hunt and connection.
+My art practice is deeply connected to my background in the performing arts and my passion for the thrill of the hunt the connections that are made by these rituals and practices.
 I am endlessly drawn to artifacts, discarded remnants, and ephemera from bygone eras.
-As a photographer and painter, I explore the fragments of memory and history that lie scattered around us, weaving them into my work.
+As a photographer and visual artist, I explore the fragments of memory and history that lie scattered around us, weaving them into my work.
 I believe there is a wealth of beauty and meaning to be found in unexpected places—objects, flora, and fauna that carry untold stories and spark emotional resonance.

 My process combines photography, fine art pigment printing, and painting techniques.
-Many of my photographic series begin as composed still lifes that are collaged and transformed into surreal photographic illustrations.
-Recently, I’ve been layering paint, pastel, and ink over my photographs, further blurring the lines between the real and the imagined.
+Many of my photographic series begin as composed still life and dioramas that are collaged and transformed into surrealistic photographic illustrations.
+I sometimes layer paint, pastel, and ink over my photographs, further blurring the lines between the real and the imagined.

 Recurring throughout my work is a sense of narrative—one that often evokes themes of memento mori and the ephemeral nature of beauty.
 Whether drawn from themes of transformation, fairy tales, hidden kingdoms, or mythic landscapes, I invite viewers into dreamlike worlds that echo both personal memory and collective imagination.
 Through this, I hope to awaken a sense of wonder and curiosity and encourage reflection on one’s own connection to the past and present—and the stories we tell ourselves.

-Lissy’s visual art echoes the spirit of her musical work: intimate, layered, and evocative.
+Lissy’s visual art echoes the spirit of her music: intimate, layered, and evocative.
 As a jazz/folk vocalist, she recorded two critically acclaimed albums and was featured as Artist of the Month on WNYC’s Headliner series.

 Her music explores themes of dreams, illusions, and emotional landscapes.
 These same themes appear in her visual practice, where she combines photography, pigment printing, collage, painting and embellishment to create lush, surreal imagery grounded in memory and transformation.

-Her work has been featured in exhibitions across California, including Not Real Art’s Surrealistic Ball in Los Angeles, Refusés of the Bay at Voss Gallery/Metal Haus Gallery in San Francisco, the Jerry Adams Gallery in Berkeley, as well as Assembled and The Power of Color at the Chateau Gallery.
+Her work has been in exhibitions across California, including Not Real Art’s Surrealistic Ball in Los Angeles, Refusés of the Bay at Voss Gallery/Metal Haus Gallery in San Francisco, Through My Eyes at the Jerry Adams Gallery in Berkeley, Here and Now at the June Steinhart Gallery in Oakland - as well as Assembled and The Power of Color at the Chateau Gallery in Kentucky.

 Listen to music by Lissy Walker.
-Wonderland and Life Is Sweet can be streamed on Spotify, Apple Music, and the usual streaming sites.
+Wonderland and Life Is Sweet can be streamed on Spotify, Apple Music, and other streaming sites.

 Please visit her music website at: